research

 2013

-Ariel Ortiz-Bobea and Richard E. Just
+Ariel Ortiz-Bobea, Richard E. Just

 American Journal of Agricultural Economics